 Earlier this year, at the request of the mayor, she accepted the opportunity to lead the Department of Human Services for the City of Camden, a job she loves and allows her to continue her quest to improve the lives of others through public service.

-Her education and experience as a teacher and a parent motivated her to expand her role as a public servant, becoming the first Hispanic member of the Camden County Board of Freeholders.
-As an educator and the mother of four children, freeholder Rodriguez knows the value of strong families and the power that education brings to young people.
+Her education and experience as a teacher and a parent motivated her to expand her role as a public servant, becoming the first Hispanic member of the Camden County Board of Commissioners.
+As an educator and the mother of four children, Commissioner Rodriguez knows the value of strong families and the power that education brings to young people.

 Under her leadership, the Camden County Department of Health and Human Services became the first county to receive national accreditation.
 Through a variety of creative initiatives, such as adding new technology to provide for online inspections, the Health Department maintains a level budget without reducing essential services.